Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/index.md

 According to the [original definitions introduced by Gerard Meszaros](https://martinfowler.com/bliki/TestDouble.html), a mock object is a very specific type of substitute which is used to verify interactions between the system under test and its dependencies.
 Nowadays, however, the distinction has become a bit blurry, as this term is commonly used to refer to a broader category of objects created with frameworks such as [Moq](https://github.com/moq/moq4), [Mockito](https://github.com/mockito/mockito), [Jest](https://github.com/facebook/jest), and others.

 Such substitutes may not necessarily be mocks under the original definition, but there's very little benefit in acknowledging these technicalities.
-So to make matters simpler, we will stick to this more colloquial understanding of the term throughout the article.
+So to make matters simpler, let's agree to stick to the more colloquial understanding of the term throughout the article.

 Generally speaking, a **mock object is a substitute, that pretends to function like its real counterpart, but returns predefined responses instead**.
 From a structural standpoint, it does implement the same external interface as the actual component, however that **implementation is entirely superficial**.